 Maybe, maybe not.

-Tyre can save your itineraries (route files) as different file types: *.itn
+Tyre can save your itineraries (route files) as different file types, including: *.itn

 (TomTom Itineraries), *.ov2 (TomTom Points of Interest), *.kml / *.kmz (Google Earth), *.rte / *.rt2 (OziExplorer), *.gpx